 This is something interesting and new (to me) that a few fellow inbound marketers have shared with me.

-It’s a way in which you can find out what you should right next time for your audience.
+It’s a way in which you can find out what you should write next time for your audience.

 It’s a great way to get your readers even more engaged with your brand and writing process.
-For example, you can make one of your weekly posts an ‘ask the audience’ post, or you can get your readers to help you decide on the focus for a special piece of content.
+For example, you can make one of your weekly posts in an ‘ask the audience’ format, or you can get your readers to help you decide on the focus of a special piece of content.

 Your audience will be able to vote on what they want to read next from you.